jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 app.add_route("/", Server())
 ```

-The quickest way to turn it into a buildable python package is to, stick it in a subdirectory, add a [`setup.py`](https://github.com/jonascarpay/iplz/blob/master/app/setup.py) file, and add these two derivations to `flake.nix`:
+The quickest way to turn it into a buildable python package is to stick it in a subdirectory, add a [`setup.py`](https://github.com/jonascarpay/iplz/blob/master/app/setup.py) file, and add these two derivations to `flake.nix`:

 ```nix
 iplz-lib = pkgs.python3Packages.buildPythonPackage {